Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

-When it comes to feature-packed WordPress plugins for displaying popup and optin email signup forms on your site, there are two particularly noteworthy front frontrunners: the ever-popular OptinMonster and newcomer Bloom, from Elegant Themes.
+When it comes to feature-packed WordPress plugins for displaying email optin forms on your website, two popular options are OptinMonster and Bloom, from Elegant Themes.

-As regular readers will know, we’ve already looked at these plugins in detail in two previous posts: OptinMonster Review: Exploring the New Features of this Optin Form Plugin for WordPress and our more recent Bloom Review: A Brand New Email-Optin Form Plugin from Elegant Themes.
-However, while those reviews go into considerable depth, they don’t try to help you answer the all-important question: which is the better option for your site?
+As regular readers will know, we’ve already looked at these plugins in detail in two previous posts, OptinMonster Review: Exploring the New Features of this Optin Form Plugin for WordPress and Bloom Review: A Brand New Email-Optin Form Plugin from Elegant Themes.
+However, while those reviews go into considerable depth, they don’t try to help you to answer the all-important question: Which is the best option for your site?

-To help you decide, let’s compare the two.
+To help you to decide, let’s compare the two.

-We’ll look at their features, assess how easy they are to use, and try to determine which offers the best value for money.
-Let’s get started.
+In this comparison, I’ll look at their features, assess how easy they are to use and try to determine which one offers the best value for money.